Hotel Lautner Palm Springs: The Ultimate Desert Modern Retreat

 In 1947, Lautner built this four suite motel called the Desert Hot Springs Motel and ushered in desert modernism.
 The hotel was originally host to some of Hollywood’s elite.

-After years of decay, the new owners purchased property with a vision to remodel it to its former glory.
+After years of decay, the new owners purchased the property with a vision to remodel it to its former glory.
 So I guess you can say it’s more post-modern.
 The structure hasn’t changed, but the hotel was updated with sensible decor and high-quality products such as Frette linens and L’Occitane products.
-Every item and every piece of furniture was artistically designed, arranged and placed with the same thoughtful intention of John Lautner.
+Every item and every piece of furniture was artistically designed, arranged, and placed with the same thoughtful intention of John Lautner.
 These rooms are simply works of art.

 My friend and I are both lovers of Mid-Century Modern so you can imagine our reactions when we walked into our room, the Desert Retreat.
 We were stunned and couldn’t figure out what we loved most.
 The private succulent garden, outlining our floor to ceiling windows?
 Or perhaps the interior design that left your eyes scanning every detail of the room?
 It felt like stepping back in time, or inside an issue of Architectural Magazine.